aspose-imaging/aspose-imaging-reference-tutorials/imaging/english/java/image-processing-and-enhancement/optimize-default-font-usage/_index.md

 import com.aspose.imaging.imageoptions.odg.OdgRasterizationOptions;
 ```

-Now that we have imported the required packages, let's break down the optimization process into multiple steps.
+Now that we have imported the required packages, let's break down the conversion and font‑optimization process into clear, actionable steps.

 ## Step 1: Set up Your Document Directory

-Before optimizing font usage, you need to set up your document directory.
-Replace `"Your Document Directory" + "otg/"` with the actual path to your document directory.
-For example:
+Before converting, you need to point the code to the folder that contains your source files and a place to write the output PNGs.

 ```java
 String dataDir = "C:/Documents/";
 String outDir = Utils.getOutDir("DefaultFontUsageImprove");
 ```

+> **Pro tip:** Keep your fonts in a sub‑folder (e.g., `fonts/`) inside `dataDir` so you can reference them easily.

 ## Step 2: Configure Font Settings

-To improve default font usage, configure the font settings as follows:
+To improve default font usage, configure the font settings as follows.
+This is where we **set default font Aspose** for the conversion session.

 ```java
 FontSettings.setFontsFolder(Path.combine(dataDir, "fonts"));
 FontSettings.setGetSystemAlternativeFont(false);
 ```

-## Step 3: Export to PNG with Default Font
+## Step 3: Export ODG to PNG with Different Default Fonts

-Now, let's export the document to a PNG image using the default font specified.
-Here, we have two examples, one using "Arial" and the other using "Courier New" as the default font.
+Now, let’s **export ODG to PNG** while specifying different fallback fonts.
+This demonstrates how the same source file renders with “Arial” versus “Courier New”.

 ```java
 exportToPng(Path.combine(dataDir, "missing-font2.odg"), "Arial", Path.combine(outDir, "arial.png"));